Alexander 'Xander' Harris

 Throughout the subway scenes Spike's reflection can be seen in the windows of the subway car.

-When Buffy pushes Spike down the side that the coat is still up his arm keeps switching, both sides down then just the right, then the left through out the whole scence.
+Goof: When Buffy pushes Spike down the side that the coat is still up his arm keeps switching, both sides down then just the right, then the left through out the whole scene.

-Notice in the scene where Buffy pushes Spike down-she walks away and he is left crying and grabbing money.
-Well when they pan the camera in -notice the microphone box on James' back pants pocket.
-Very visible.
+Goof: Notice in the scene where Buffy pushes Spike down-she walks away and he is left crying and grabbing money.
+Well when they pan the camera in -notice the microphone box on James' back pants pocket, it's very visible.

 In the episode "School Hard", Spike said, "The last Slayer I killed, she begged for her life."
 In this episode, we see that it is not true.